 Ruth L. Kirschstein National Research Service Awards (NRSA)

 Consistent with the Consolidated Appropriations Act, 2014 , and with the recommendations of the Advisory Committee to the Director regarding the Biomedical Research Workforce, NIH, including NIGMS, will increase undergraduate and graduate student stipends by 2 percent.
 Entry-level postdoctoral stipends will be increased to $42,000, with 4 percent increases between the individual levels of experience.
 The full range of stipend adjustments for FY 2014 is described at NOT-OD-14-046.

-NIH, including NIGMS, will continue to support new investigators on R01-equivalent awards at success rates comparable to those of established investigators submitting new (Type 1) R01-equivalent applications.
+NIGMS will continue to support new investigators on R01-equivalent awards at success rates comparable to or better than those of established investigators submitting new (Type 1) R01-equivalent applications.